radgrad/journal-2022/README.md

 ## To Do

-Findings section
+Discussion
+  * Revisit the research questions.
+  * Revisit the theory of change.
+  * Revisit the curriculum vs. volunteer thing from beginning.

+Future directions

-  * Behavioral instrumentation
+Behavioral instrumentation

-Refer to "STAR" consistently.
+Directions to PIs
+* Paper
+* Template
+* Need refs

 Discussion section
   * 111 students aren't necessarily CS majors, which could account for large numbers of Level 1.